G4ITTeam/g4it/services/documentation/content/1-getting-started/_index.md

 ## Overview

-A really interesting chapter 💥 to get started with the application.
+A fascinating chapter 💥 to get started with the application.

-Most of content related to basic installation and usage should go here.

 ## Table of contents